Azerbaijan mourns 38 killed in plane crash in Kazakhstan – DW – 12/26/2024

 Authorities say too soon to speculate cause behind crash

-Speaking at a news conference, Aliyev said that it was too soon to speculate on the cause behind the crash, adding that the weather had forced the plane to change its course according to preliminary reports.
+Speaking at a news conference, Aliyev said it was too soon to speculate on the cause behind the crash, adding poor weather had forced the plane to change its course according to preliminary reports.

 "The information provided to me is that the plane changed its course between Baku and Grozny due to worsening weather conditions and headed to Aktau airport, where it crashed upon landing," he said.